Back to school: frequently asked questions

 - What if it's really hot when my child starts school?

-More information about supporting students during hot weather is available on our website.
+More information about supporting students during hot weather and sun safety for students is available on our website.

 - Why are there student-free days each term and when are they?